-For instance, if you are creating a plan for the hour of downtime you have between getting home from work and going to the gym, you’d want to write down every single task that you need to do during that hour.
+For instance, if you are creating a plan for the hour of downtime you have between getting home from work and going to the gym, write down every single task that you need to do during that hour.

 The next step is to re-organize your list by importance.
 Go ahead and place your highest-importance tasks at the top and your lowest-importance tasks at the bottom.

 With that in mind though, I need to make a point about the term importance here.
 Because… well… it’s important.